Official state nickname New Hampshire State Nickname Official

 New Hampshire State Nickname: The Granite State

 New Hampshire became known as the Granite State in 1825, when Colonel Philip Carrigain used the phrase in a song written for a dinner honoring General Lafayette.
 Granite bedrock underlies much of the state and supported a major quarrying industry during the 19th century.
-Reflecting this history, New Hampshire designated granite as its official state rock in 1985.
+Reflecting this history, New Hampshire designated granite as its official state rock in 1985, and the phrase remains central in nationwide state-identity guides.

 Meaning of 'The Granite State'